NikolajChristianMoeller/artists-CRUD-app/README.md

-Simple CRUD App Installation Guide
+This his how you install my app!

-This guide will walk you through the installation process for my CRUD (Create, Read, Update, Delete) web application.
+This guide will walk you through the installation process for my CRUD web application.
 This application allows you to manage a list of artists to look up various information about them.

 Prerequisites

 Before you begin, ensure you have the following prerequisites installed on your system:

-1. Web Server: You need a web server environment like Apache, Nginx, or a development server like XAMPP or WAMP, depending on your platform.
+1. Web Server: You need a web server environment browser!
+Like Google Chrome, Firefox or Safari.

 2. Database: A relational database system like MySQL, PostgreSQL, or SQLite to store data.